GAURAB10/python1/README.md

-# this repository is to check the Python
+# this repository is to check the Python scripts